addpipe/Pipe-Screen-Recording-Chrome-Extension/README.md

-# Deprecation Update
+# Update
-Starting with Chrome 72, standards compliant screen capture was rolled out, therefore the Chrome extension has been deprecated
+Starting with Chrome 72, standards compliant screen capture was rolled out, therefore the **Chrome extension has been deprecated**.

 # Pipe Screen Recording Chrome Extension